ralphje/signify/docs/authenticode.rst

             if signed_data.signer_info.countersigner is not None:
                 print(signed_data.signer_info.countersigner.signing_time)

-A more thorough example is available in the examples directory of the Signify repository.
+A more thorough example can be found in ``signify/authenticode/cli.py``, which is also available as a ``authenticode`` command line script.

 Note that the file must remain open as long as not all SignedData objects have been parsed or verified.